Tini (singer): 2021–2023: Cupido

-During the months of January and February 2022, Stoessel conducted a series of pre-tour music festival concerts in Argentina, Chile, and Bolivia, held prior to the official start of Tini Tour 2022.
 On 17 February 2022, she released "Fantasi", a collaboration with singer Beéle, as the fourth single from her fourth album.
-The song peaked at number six on Argentina Hot 100.
-On 5 May 2022, Stoessel released "La Triple T", the fifth single off her fourth album.
-The song reached number one on the Argentina Hot 100, after debuting at number 53, logging the second-biggest jump to the top spot in the chart's history.
-It became her third number-one single in Argentina and her first as a solo artist.
-On 19 May 2022, Stoessel released "Carne y Hueso" as the sixth single from her fourth album.
-The following day, she began the Tini Tour 2022 in Buenos Aires, Argentina, at Hipódromo de Palermo.
-On 28 May 2022, the fifth concert from her tour, which was held at Hipódromo Argentino, was broadcast live and released as a concert film titled TINI Tour 2022: Live from Buenos Aires (Spanish: "TINI Tour 2022: En Vivo desde Buenos Aires") on Star+ as a streaming exclusive under the platform's Star+ Music Live content label (serving as the debut presentation under the label, accompanying its launch) in Latin America, and on Disney+ in the United States.
-It became the first performance to be aired live by Disney for Latin America and the United States simultaneously.
-With this tour, Stoessel became the first female artist to ever sell out six Hipódromo de Palermo concerts, as well as the only Argentine artist to sell out a stadium since 2002.
-She collaborated with Christina Aguilera on the song "Suéltame", released on 30 May 2022 as the lead single from the latter's EP La Tormenta and the fourth single from the album Aguilera.
-The song peaked at number number nineteen on Mexico Espanol Airplay.
-On 6 July 2022, Stoessel released "La Loto", a collaboration with Becky G and Anitta, as the seventh single from her fourth album.
-The song debuted at number seven on Argentina Hot 100, making Stoessel once again appear on Hot Shot Debut, alongside Becky G and Anitta.
-On 16 September 2022, Stoessel released "El Último Beso", a collaboration with Tiago PZK, as the eighth single from her fourth album.
-The song debuted at number seven on Argentina Hot 100, making Stoessel appear on Hot Shot Debut for the third time.
-On 7 October 2022, Stoessel was featured on the song "Un Reel" from Ozuna's album Ozutochi.
-On 14 October 2022, Stoessel appeared alongside María Becerra, Greeicy and Becky G on a remix of Elena Rose's song "La Ducha".

-Stoessel appeared alongside some of the cast members of Violetta in a Disney+ special celebrating the show's 10th anniversary, Solo Amor y mil Canciones, released on 8 December 2022.
-The singer's Tini Tour 2022 concert on 23 December held at Campo Argentino de Polo in Buenos Aires, Argentina was broadcast live and released as a concert film titled Tini Tour 2022: Farewell of the Year (Spanish: "Tini Tour 2022: La Despedida del Año") on Star+ in Latin America, and on Disney+ in the United States.
+The song peaked at number six in Argentina.
+On 5 May 2022, Tini released "La Triple T", the fifth single off her fourth album.
+The song reached number one on the Argentine Hot 100, following its debut at number 53—logging the second-biggest jump to the top spot in chart history, after her own "Miénteme".
+Topping the chart for five consecutive weeks, it became her third number-one single in Argentina and her first as a solo act.
+On 19 May, Tini released "Carne y Hueso" as the sixth single from her upcoming album.
+The song reached the top 15 in Argentina.
+In support of Tini Tini Tini and her forthcoming album, she embarked on the Tini Tour, which started on 20 May 2022 in Buenos Aires, Argentina, and ended on 5 November 2023 in Los Angeles, California.
+It was Tini's first tour to visit the United States.
+The tour helped her become the first female act in history to sell out and perform six shows at the Hipódromo Argentino.
+The tour was preceded by a series of music festival concerts by Tini in Argentina, Chile, and Bolivia.
+Two shows from the concert cycle—the 28 May and 23 December 2022 shows at Hipódromo Argentino de Palermo and Campo Argentino de Polo in Buenos Aires—were broadcast and released as concert films on Star+ in Latin America and Disney+ in other regions.
+The former marked the first-ever performance to be aired live by Disney for Latin America and the United States simultaneously.
+Tini collaborated with Christina Aguilera on the song "Suéltame", released on 30 May 2022 as the lead single from the latter's EP La Tormenta and the fourth single from the album Aguilera.
+It peaked at number 23 on the US Latin Pop Airplay chart.
+In July and September, Tini released "La Loto" with Becky G and Anitta, and "El Último Beso" with Tiago PZK as the seventh and eighth singles from her fourth album.
+Both songs debuted and peaked at number seven in Argentina.
+"La Loto" became Tini's first top-ten entry on the US Latin Pop Airplay chart, peaking at number eight.
+She was featured on the song "Un Reel" from Ozuna's album Ozutochi, released on 7 October 2022.
+On 14 October 2022, Tini appeared alongside María Becerra, Greeicy, and Becky G on a remix of Elena Rose's song "La Ducha".
+She appeared alongside some of the cast members of Violetta in a Disney+ special celebrating the show's tenth anniversary, Solo Amor y mil Canciones (English: Just Love and a Thousand Songs), released on 8 December 2022.